ntop/ntopng/doc/src/alerts/interface_checks.rst

 Checks for ghost networks.

-There are many reasons why the ghost network may appear- starting from misconfiguration and ending with malicious users who put devices to the network beliving not to be discovered.
+There are many reasons why the ghost network may appear - starting from misconfiguration and ending with malicious users who put devices on the network believing not to be discovered.

 The alert is sent when the unknown network is discovered.